gscamelo/TP-Link-Archer-AX10-V1/README.md

 $ binwalk -e ax10v1-up-ver1-2-4-P1\[20211014-rel54860\]_2021-10-14_19.19.05.bin
 <img src="https://raw.githubusercontent.com/gscamelo/TP-Link-Archer-AX10-V1/main/img/04.png" width=50% height=50%>

-After some research, I found the same crash reported in CVE-2022-30075.
+After some research, I found the same approach reported in CVE-2022-30075.
 It just took some adjusts to the xml file to make it work and get shell.
 All credits to Tomas Melicher aka aaronsvk.